AdKats/AdKats/README.md

     </li>
     <li>
         <b>Enter database credentials.</b>
         All database connection information must be entered in the settings tab before AdKats can run.
+Plugin must be able to create/modify/use tables and their data.
     </li>
     <li>
         <b>Enable AdKats.</b>